annickboel/skills/VUE/VUE-Part3.md

 >         The 'Read more' link allow navigation to the detail of the post
 >         The post detail will display the following information (publication date, author, title, content)
 >       Acceptance tests:
 >         Conception document provided.
+>     The document will present:
+>       - A description of the Blog feature and it's data model
+>       - The description of the components hierarchy
+>       - The description of every component (name, dependencies, props, data, computed, methods, events.
-1. Answer the question: What is the interest of writing User stories?
+>  1. Answer the question: What is the interest of writing User stories?

 > ## Step 3: Understand the concept of Sprint, Scrum Master, Task.
 >